-^{}The amount can be found on your donor account (or giving receipt) on the AG Giving website (Giving.AG.org)
+\The amount can be found on your donor account (or giving receipt) on the AG Giving website (Giving.AG.org)

-Administrative funds (U.S. Missions fees) should be designated for account XXXXXXX (08).
+Administrative funds (U.S. Missions fees) should be designated for account XXXXXXX (08) where XXXXXXX is the account holder's number.
 Missionaries should check with the department on how to designate departmental half-tithes.